Jon1969Edwards/ThisHubbaRepo/README.md

 - Ratings for images
 - add up and down ratings for images
 - videos along with photos?
-- Comment out Delete endpoints
+- Figure out delete endpoint
-	- Eventually Only for Super Users (maybe?)

 Sharing Notes